codr7/swift-interpreter/README.md

 Rather than starting with parsing; we'll work from the bottom up, starting with a basic virtual machine and gradually adding syntax and features on top.

 ## Motivation
-I consider learning how our tools are constructed is an essential part of becoming a mature software developer.<br/>
+I consider learning how our tools are constructed essential.<br/>
 <br/>
 In addition, interpreters are useful in many situations; configuration languages, expression evaluators, template engines and scripting languages just to name a few.<br/>